Wednesday, June 10, 2026

 Try playing overheads without including one or more of the 4 elements above.
 As you do, think about the technique you are using and whether it will create an efficient overhead.

 Another good test is to use these words in your coaching as cues for the players.
-What differences if any do they cause?
+What differences, if any, do they create in the action?

 – – – – – – – – – – – – – – – –